 Other jurisdictions also increasingly maintain laws and regulations addressing privacy, data protection, and information security.
-For example, on August 20, 2021, the Personal Information Protection Law, or PIPL, was adopted in the People's Republic of China, or PRC, and it went into effect on November 1, 2021.
-The PIPL shares similarities with the GDPR, including extraterritorial application, data localization, and purpose limitation requirements, and obligations to provide certain notices and rights to citizens of the PRC.
-The PIPL allows for fines of up to 50 million renumibi or 5% of a covered company's revenue in the prior year.
+For example, on August 20, 2021, the Personal Information Protection Law, or PIPL, was adopted in the PRC and it went into effect on November 1, 2021.
+The PIPL shares similarities with the GDPR, including extraterritorial application, data minimization, data localization, and purpose limitation requirements, and obligations to provide certain notices and rights to citizens of the PRC.
+The PIPL allows for fines of up to 50 million renmibi or 5% of a covered company's revenue in the prior year.

-We may incur liabilities, expenses, costs, and other operational losses under GDPR and local laws of applicable EU Member States, the UK, and other regions in connection with any measures we take to comply with them.
-Working to comply with the GDPR and other laws and regulations to which we are subject in Europe and other regions outside the United States relating to privacy, data protection, and information security will be a rigorous and timeintensive process that may increase our cost of doing business or require us to change our business practices, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with our activities in those regions.
+We may incur liabilities, expenses, costs, and other operational losses under the GDPR and local laws of applicable EU member states, the UK, and other regions in connection with any measures we take to comply with them.
+Working to comply with the GDPR and other laws and regulations to which we are subject in Europe and other regions outside the United States relating to privacy, data protection, and information security will be a rigorous and time-intensive process that may increase our cost of doing business or require us to change our business practices, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with our activities in those regions

 In addition, in California the CCPA creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
 The CCPA requires covered companies to provide new disclosure to consumers about such companies' data collection, use and sharing practices, provide such consumers new ways to opt-out of certain sales or transfers of personal information, and provide consumers with additional causes of action in data breach situations.
-The CCPA went into effect on January 1, 2020, and the California Attorney General commenced enforcement actions for violations on July 1, 2020.
+The CCPA went into effect on January 1, 2020, and the California Attorney General commenced enforcement actions for violations on July 1, 2023.
 Moreover, the CPRA was approved by California voters in the November 3, 2020 election.
-The CPRA will significantly modify the CCPA, creating obligations beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2022, and enforcement commencing July 1, 2023.
+The CPRA significantly modifies the CCPA.
+It became effective January 1, 2023, and enforcement is expected to commence July 1, 2023.
 The CPRA creates further uncertainty and may require us to incur additional costs and expenses.
 The CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
 The CCPA has prompted a number of proposals for federal and state privacy legislation.
-For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act (CDPA), a comprehensive privacy statute that becomes effective on January 1, 2023 and shares similarities with the CCPA.
-In addition, on July 7, 2021, Colorado enacted the Colorado Privacy Act (CPA), becoming the third state to pass comprehensive consumer privacy legislation in the United States.
+For example, Virginia, Utah, Colorado, and Connecticut have enacted the comprehensive privacy statutes that became, or will become effective in 2023 and share similarities with the CCPA.
 These and other new laws that may be proposed or enacted could increase our potential liability and adversely affect our business.